bodrick/awesome/README.md

 *   [pure-css/pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 *   [nodists/nodist](https://github.com/nodists/nodist) - Natural node.js and npm version manager for windows.
 *   [neuroneural/brainchop](https://github.com/neuroneural/brainchop) - Brainchop: In-browser 3D MRI rendering and segmentation
-*   [carloscuesta/gitmoji-cli](https://github.com/carloscuesta/gitmoji-cli) - A gitmoji interactive command line tool for using emojis on commits. 💻
+*   [carloscuesta/gitmoji-cli](https://github.com/carloscuesta/gitmoji-cli) - A gitmoji interactive cli tool for using emojis on commits. 💻
 *   [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 *   [fastify/fast-json-stringify](https://github.com/fastify/fast-json-stringify) - 2x faster than JSON.stringify()
 *   [useful-forks/useful-forks.github.io](https://github.com/useful-forks/useful-forks.github.io) - Improving GitHub's Forks list discoverability through automatic filtering.
 The project offers an online tool and a Chrome extension.